CluedIn PaaS

 Types of users

-Before dwelling into the details of each environment, it is important to mention the main types of users in CluedIn and understand their areas of responsibility.
-Generally, there are 4 main types of users:
+Before dwelling into the details of each environment, it is important to mention the main types of users and CluedIn roles that should be assigned to them.
+These roles reflect the areas of users’ responsibility.
+Generally, there are 4 main roles:

-• Admin – this user is responsible for overall platform configuration as well as user and access management.
+• Administrator – this user is responsible for overall platform configuration as well as user and access management.

-• View-only user – this user can view the elements in CluedIn, but cannot make any changes.
+• User – this user has view-only permissions and can view the elements in CluedIn, but cannot make any changes.

 Development environment